Standard Deviation Biology A Level

 The standard deviation is the square root of the variance.
 For our example: √17 ≈ 4.12

-Therefore, the standard deviation of our sample dataset is approximately 4.12.
-This means that the data points, on average, deviate from the mean by about 4.12 units.
+Because of this, the standard deviation of our sample dataset is approximately 4.12.
+So this means that the data points, on average, deviate from the mean by about 4.
+12 units.

 Understanding and Interpreting Standard Deviation in Biological Data